indiana-university/rivet-icons/README.md

 ### `color` property

 Change the icon color with the CSS `color` property.
-It is recommended to use the [`.rvt-color-*` utility classes](https://rivet.uits.iu.edu/utilities/color/).
+It is recommended to use the [Rivet color utility classes](https://rivet.uits.iu.edu/utilities/color/).

 ```html
 <rvt-icon name="heart" class="rvt-color-orange"></rvt-icon>